AshtonRopp/AdvancedComputerSystems/README.md

-# AdvancedComputerSystems
+# Advanced Computer Systems Portfolio
-Course projects for ECSE-6320 at RPI.
+This repo includes course projects for ECSE-6320 at RPI.
+These projects cover topics such as cache memory, multithreading, SIMD instructions, and sparse matrices.